GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 -The audio player used in this website was created by Craig Stroman https://codepen.io/craigstroman/pen/aOyRYx.
 I have used this player because the standard HTML/CSS audio player does not provide enough funcionality, specifically it does not provide a way to have a playlist and a single set of controls for playback, at least not that I have been able to figure out.
-I chose to use this player because it has a simple, clear UI, the code looks well-written, and it performs it's function well.
+I chose to use this player because it has a simple, clear UI, the code looks well-written, and it performs its function well.
 The audio player functions as expected, apart from the progress bar slider does not work.
 This is not ideal, but is a better compromise than simply using the HTML audio element

 User Stories

 As a visitor to Piano Lessons with Greg Kaighin I expect/want/need:

-1. To be able to navigate the website easily and quickly find the information I am looking for.
+1. To be able to navigate the website easily and to quickly find the information I am looking for.
 2. To get relevant information about Greg Kaighin the piano teacher.
 3. To get information to help me decide if Greg Kaighin is the right piano teacher for me.
 2. For all information to be presented clearly and logically.
 3. To be able to make contact easily if I decide I want to.
 4. To be able to download sheet music for my piano lessons.
 5. To get information about music exams.
+6. To be able to access the website on my phone, tablet and computer.
 6. To listen to some piano music.
-7. The website to have a coherent look.
+7. For the website to have a coherent look.
-8. Everything to work.
+8. For everything to work.

 Design Choices